joebologna/rockyourslotsoff/03-Article.md

 # Summary

 At this point we've finished the "business logic".
 But we've not created the API.
 So, it's pretty obvious that getting to this point required more effort than expected.
-Not to worry, using TDD and interfaces things will go a lot faster as we progress.
+Not to worry, by using TDD and interfaces things will go a lot faster as we progress.
 In theory, the API should be a piece of cake now.

 I'm familiar with the Go tools for making APIs.
 I'm not familiar with C++ yet, so this will take a little more work.

 However, initially, we will generate the webpage by just spitting out a static representation of the slot machine, then refreshing the entire page.
-When this works, we'll make the page dynamic by using JSON/RPC calls from the web page to the server over HTTP, probably a websocket.
+When this works, we'll make the page dynamic by using JSON/RPC calls from the web page to the server over HTTP, probably using a websocket.